Adjectives add a smattering of sparkly zest to ordinary words. I’d like to use more of them.

 I’m a legal copywriter and a former lawyer.
 My words are conservative because that’s what my industry demands.
 And it’s perfectly understandable.
 I mean, the law is a serious business with serious consequences if things are incorrect.

 There’s not much call for adjectives in legal writing.
 Precision usually dictates that adjectives are kept to a minimum.
 No florid descriptors.
 No waffly case summaries.
-Just straight-as-an-arrow plain English to produce accessible content for readers from all backgrounds.
+Just straight-as-an-arrow plain language to produce accessible content for readers from all backgrounds.

 I doubt my clients would appreciate copy that describes the South Australian Fences Act as an effulgent piece of legislation.
 However, they may be happy with didactic.
 I’d probably never get work again if I described a High Court judgment as feckless, boorish or preposterous.
 One must be respectful, after all.